Masdevallia/Global-Shark-Attack-Incidents/README.md

 * Humans get into the sea in any month of the year. ✔️
 * There are more registered attacks now than in the past. ✔️
 * Sharks mostly bite victims who are swimming, surfing, fishing or diving. ✔️
-* Sharks mostly attack men. ✔️
+* Sharks mostly attack men (89.2% male vs. 10.8% female). ✔️
-* Most attacks are unprovoked. ❌
+* Most attacks are unprovoked (89.8% unprovoked vs. 10.2% provoked). ❌
 * Sharks mostly attack young people (maximum at about 20 years old). ✔️

 ### Deliverables: